andreashandel/andreashandelwebsite_old/myresources/Notes_and _ToDo_for_website.md

 ## General
 * Some information that applies to this site and handelgroup is not repeated here, see the handelgroup notes file.

+* It seems that qmd sites can't handle the weaving of code with markdown using the read_chunk setup.
+They ignore eval= FALSE and run stuff anyway.
+Might need to run those as Rmd files until fixed.

 ## Needed R packages
 This is a hopefully complete list of all R packages needed to recompile all the posts of the website: